Annual NOAA Marine Debris Program Art Contest and Calendar

 - Attach the artwork as a JPEG, PNG, or TIFF

-- Make sure your artwork is high resolution (scanning is encouraged), not crooked, and is easy to see and/or read.
+- Make sure your artwork is high resolution (scanning is encouraged), not crooked, and are easy to see and/or read

-Congratulations to our annual NOAA Marine Debris Program Art Contest winners!
-The Marine Debris Program selected 13 pieces of work, and they will be featured in our 2022 Marine Debris Calendar!
+Congratulations to our 2023 NOAA Marine Debris Program Art Contest winners!
+The Marine Debris Program selected 13 pieces of work, and they will be featured in our 2024 Marine Debris Calendar!
 Thank you to all the students who participated in this year's contest!